manuelpajaro/PIDE2SIS/README.md

  Tchange -> day in which the infection rate changes

+ ## ODE.
+Folder with the scripts to solve the deterministic ODE model
  ## SSAcme.
 Folder with the SSA scripts to solve the CME and data generated

 # Please cite:
+Manuel Pájaro, Irene Otero-Muras and Carlos Vázquez (2025).
+Stochastic modelling of viral infection spread via a Partial Integro-Differential Equation.
+Infectious Disease Modelling